dashed-slug/wallets/readme.txt

 == Changelog ==

+= 2.10.4 =
+- Fix: Setting capabilities in network-activated multisite installs now modifies capabilities accross the network.
+- Add: Plugin warns user if needed PHP extensions are not installed.
+- Add: Admins can now view their own deposit addresses and balances in their user profile screen.
+- Improve: Bumped included `bs58check` library from 2.0.2 to 2.1.0.

 = 2.10.3 =
 - Add: Admins with `manage_wallets` can now view deposit addresses and balances of users in the user profile screen.